postcss/postcss/README.md

 ## Plugins

+PostCSS takes a CSS file and provides an API to analyze and modify its rules (by transforming them into an [Abstract Syntax Tree]).
+This API can then be used by [plugins] to do a lot of useful things, e.g., to find errors automatically, or to insert vendor prefixes.

 Currently, PostCSS has more than 200 plugins.
 You can find all of the plugins in the [plugins list] or in the [searchable catalog].
 Below is a list